 Paderewski would go on to become the Prime Minister and Foreign Minister of Poland, for most of 1919.
 He signed the Versailles Treaty for Poland, and would later become his country's representative at the League of Nations.

 Wholly German according to German Wikipedia, mainly German on Polish Wikipedia.
-I guess this proves that objectivity is that arrangement of the facts that best suits your particular story.
+I guess this proves that objectivity is that arrangement of the facts which best suits your particular story.